×

 We use cookies and other tracking technologies to improve your browsing experience on our site.
 To learn more read our Privacy Policy

-1️⃣ Not photographing in raw format
+1️⃣ Not photographing in RAW format

 2️⃣ Not doing enough research beforehand